Battle of the booster!

 Game time!

 Get the whole family involved to regularly measure each other’s heights.
 You could even order a personalised height chart online with your child’s name and birth date.
-Incorporating a height chart into your family’s routine will serve a practical purpose for your little one to understand the journey why their booster seat is still needed and also become a special keepsake for your family.
+Incorporating a height chart into your family’s routine will serve a practical purpose for your little one to understand the journey and why their booster seat is still needed.
+It'll also become a special keepsake for your family.

-In addition to your child being 145cm tall, there are some other steps you should cover off to consider if it’s safe to move your child out of their booster seat into an adult vehicle seat.
-These checks are:
+In addition to your child being 145cm tall, you should also consider the '5 Step Test' before moving your child out of their booster seat into an adult vehicle seat.
+These steps are:

-Your child's knees should naturally bend in front of the edge of the seat cushion.
+Do your child's knees bend in front of the edge of the seat cushion?

-The lap belt should sit low across your child's hips and touch their thighs.
+Is the lap belt sitting low across your child's hips and touching their thighs?

-The sash belt should sit across the middle of your child's shoulder.
+Does the sash belt sit across the middle of your child's shoulder?

 If you have any questions or would like additional information from our professional child restraint experts, please contact us for a fitting.